 Public parks and commercial venues often have permanent facilities available.
 But are they within reasonable walking distance?
 Accessible for elderly or handicapped guests?
 Enough stalls to handle the demand of a large gathering?

 Private residences obviously have at least one bathroom, but it’s an unwritten rule that the house is “off-limits” to wedding guests.
 No homeowner wants the aftermath of 200 people parading in and out to use the bathroom all day.
 And having guests wait in line for one restroom would not be pleasant.

 If the existing facilities aren’t sufficient, budget for port-a-potties.
 They don’t necessarily have to be the basic, all-plastic booths often spotted at street festivals or carnivals.
 Many port-a-potty companies offer upscale options for classier events like weddings.
 Bathroom trailers (like the one pictured here) often come equipped with a real toilet, a real sink (sometimes with hot water), paper towel dispensers and lights.
 And they’re often roomier than their all-plastic cousins.

 6. Everything Turns Back to Pumpkins at Midnight (or Earlier)

-OK, that really only happens in Cinderella.
-But many localities do have strict noise ordinances which take effect promptly at 10:00pm or 11:00pm.
+OK, that only happens in Cinderella.
+But many localities do have noise ordinances which take effect promptly at 10:00pm or 11:00pm.
 If the partying continues just one minute past, you risk having cranky neighbor(s) calling the police.

 If your local noise ordinance takes effect at 10pm, the reception needs to end by 10.
 (Or maybe 9:30, to give people ample time to say their goodbyes and leave.)
 When you map out the timeline for the day, start there and work backwards, all the way to determining what time you need to wake up and start getting yourself ready for the day.